Investing in Index Funds

 You see, the key is compound interest.
 That’s interest on interest, and the longer your time frame, the better it works.
 An article in the OC Register, Focus: What you need to know to retire a millionaire, takes us through a quick and easy drill on the subject.

 I generally agree with most of the information in the article, but would draw your attention to the claim you need 85% of your pre-retirement income.
-Many financial advisors argue that 60%, or even 50%, will work for many retirees because they’ll spend less when they retire.
+Many financial advisers argue that 60%, or even 50%, will work for many retirees because they’ll spend less when they retire.
 No more commuting costs, lower clothing costs, no lunches in the cafeteria, and so on.

 The other thing to consider is what you want to do after retiring.
 If you plan to travel in luxury then you’ll need more money than you would if you plan to garden and read books after you stop working.